Scopeweb/slate/source/index.html.md

 }
 ```

-This endpoint updates a category.
+This endpoint allows admins to update a category.

 ### HTTP Request